mrismanaziz/Reforestation/README.md

-## What did the calculator say to the student?
-You can count on me.
+## What creature is smarter than a talking parrot?
+A spelling bee.